-David, who was the likely author of Psalm 19, said, "The Word of God is more desirable than gold, yea then much fine gold, sweeter than honey from the honeycomb."
-It was David's greater treasure, it was David's greatest pleasure.
-Again in Psalm 40 and verse 8 the psalmist says, "I delight to do Thy will, O God, Thy law is within my heart."
+David, the author of Psalm 19, said, "The Word of God is more desirable than gold, yea then much fine gold, sweeter than honey from the honeycomb."
+It was David's greatest treasure.
+It was David's greatest pleasure.
+Again in Psalm 40 and verse 8 the psalmist says, "I delight to do Thy will, O God.
+Thy law is within my heart."

 But the richest testimony, at least the most consummate and extensive testimony to the delight of the Word of God is found in Psalm 119.
 And let me just read you some of the verses in Psalm 119 that express this delight.
 Verse 16, "I shall delight in Thy statutes, I shall not forget Thy Word."
 Verse 24, "Thy testimonies also are my delight, they are my counselors."
 Verse 35, "Make me walk in the path of Thy commandments for I delight in it."
-Verse 47, "And I shall delight in Thy commandments which I love and I shall lift up my hands to Thy commandments which I love, I will meditate on Thy statutes."
-Verse 72, "The Law of Thy mouth is better to me than thousands of gold and silver pieces."
+Verse 47, "And I shall delight in Thy commandments which I love and I shall lift up my hands to Thy commandments which I love.
+I will meditate on Thy statutes."
+Verse 72: "The law of Thy mouth is better to me than thousands of gold and silver pieces."
 Verse 92, "If Thy Law had not been my delight, then I would have perished in my affliction."
-Psalm 97, O how I...or verse 97, "O how I love Thy Law, it is my meditation all the day, Thy commandments make me wiser than my enemies, for they are ever mine.
+Psalm 97, oh how I...or verse 97, "O how I love Thy Law.
+It is my meditation all the day.
+Thy commandments make me wiser than my enemies, for they are ever mine.
 I have more insight than all my teachers for Thy testimonies are my meditation.
 I understand more than the aged because I have observed Thy precepts.
 I have restrained my feet from every evil way that I may keep Thy Word.
 I have not turned aside from Thy ordinances, for Thou Thyself hast taught me, how sweet are Thy words to my taste, yes sweeter than honey to my mouth."
 Verse 111, "I have inherited Thy testimonies forever for they are the joy of my heart."
-Verse 113, "I hate those who are double-minded but I love Thy Law."
-Verse 127, "Therefore I love Thy commandments above gold, yes, above fine gold."
+Verse 113, "I hate those who are double-minded but I love Thy law."
+Verse 127: "Therefore I love Thy commandments above gold, yes, above fine gold."
 Verse 159, "Consider how I love Thy precepts.
-Revive me, O Lord, according to Thy loving kindness."
-Verse 167, "My soul keeps Thy testimonies and I love them exceedingly."
-And then verse 174, "I long for Thy salvation, O Lord, and Thy Law is my delight."
+Revive me, oh Lord, according to Thy loving-kindness."
+Verse 167: "My soul keeps Thy testimonies and I love them exceedingly."
+And then verse 174, "I long for Thy salvation, oh Lord, and Thy Law is my delight."
 Repeated over and over and over again is this foundational reality that one who belongs to God has a delight in His Word.

 Let's go back then to our text.
 Now that we understand how far-reaching and how essential and how important and how vital this idea of delighting in the Word of God is, I want to take us back into this text and have us look at its immense and wonderful riches.

 Let's talk about the word "pure," because this too is vital in our understanding.
 The word actually would be expressed best as uncontaminated.
 In fact, the term is a commonly used term to refer to farm products.
 In fact it is used outside of Scripture and even in Scripture occasionally in a Septuagint version of the Old Testament to refer to corn and grain and oil and wine and milk, designating the purity of those products.
 In this case it is used in an analogous way with milk, milk that is uncontaminated, unadulterated, pure.
 And what is this brand of milk?
 What is this milk that he's talking about?
 Notice again that phrase, "The pure milk of the Word."
 Now the little phrase "of the Word," actually translates one Greek term and that term is logikon.
 And this is a very interesting word and it does demand our attention if we're going to understand the passage and therefore the principle and therefore be able to live it out.
-The word logikonis used only here in the New Testament and in Romans 12:1.
-And in Romans 12:1 it is used in, of course, very familiar expressions, that verse is known to all of us, "I urge you therefore, brethren, by the mercies of God to present your bodies a living and holy sacrifice, acceptable to God which is your...and here comes the word logikon...spiritual service of worship."
-Some translations say, "Your reasonable service of worship."
-And so it is defined there as spiritual and some translations as reasonable.
+The word logikon is used only here in the New Testament and in Romans 12:1.
+And in Romans 12:1 it is used in, of course, very familiar expressions, that verse is known to all of us, "I urge you therefore, brethren, by the mercies of God to present your bodies a living and holy sacrifice, acceptable to God which is your” — and here comes the word logikon —

 Now let's talk a little bit about how it came to have that meaning.
-The original word, logikonis connected to logos, or word, or speech.
+The original word, logikon is connected to logos, or “word,” or “speech.”
 It literally originally meant "belonging to speech," or belonging therefore to reason, speech being the product of reason, we would trust.
-It eventually then came to be used in Greek philosophy to mean something rational, something reasonable.
-The Greeks would say a man was zoan(?) logikon, a rational being, a reasonable being.
-And what separates man from all other irrational beings in the creation of God is his speech...his speech reflecting the fact that he has been given a rational mind which sets him apart from all other beings.
-And so logikonmeant rational.
+It eventually then, came to be used in Greek philosophy to mean something rational, something reasonable.
+The Greeks would say a man was zoonlogikon, a rational being, a reasonable being.
+And what separates man from all other irrational beings in the creation of God is his speech, his speech reflecting the fact that he has been given a rational mind which sets him apart from all other beings.
+And so logikon meant rational.
 It even came then to refer to the inner part of man and took on the meaning of spiritual.
 That which is true of man and not true of any other element of God's physical creation, man has an inner part, a spiritual component and that is the reason it is so translated in Romans chapter 12 and verse 1.
-So it could be translated here this way, "Long for the pure spiritual milk," that would be a legitimate translation.
+So it could be translated here this way, "Long for the pure spiritual milk."
+That would be a legitimate translation.
 It could be translated, "Long for the pure rational, reasonable milk."

 Now if Peter was going to exhort his congregation through this letter, he could have chosen a number of approaches to this.
 He could have said to them, "You need to read the Word."
 That's what Paul said in 1 Timothy 4:13.
-He could have said, "You need to study the Word so that you're not ashamed, rightly dividing it," as Paul said in 1 Timothy 2:15.
-He could have said what the psalmist said in Psalm 19:14 what Joshua 1:8 says, what Paul said in Philippians 4:8, he could have said, "Think on the Word, meditate on the Word."
+He could have said, you need to study the Word so that you're not ashamed, rightly dividing it.
+He could have said what the psalmist said in Psalm 19:14 what Joshua 1:8 says, what Paul said in Philippians 4:8.
+He could have said, "Think on the Word, meditate on the Word."
 He could have said what Paul said in 1 Timothy 4:11, "Teach the Word."
 He could have said what Paul said in 2 Timothy 4:2, "Preach the Word."
 He could have said what it says in Acts 17:11 about the Bereans, "Search the Word."
-He could have said what is instructed to us in the armor of the Christian in Ephesians 6, "Take the sword of the Spirit which is the Word of God," or wield the Word, but he didn't.
+He could have said what is instructed to us in the armor of the Christian in Ephesians 6, "Take the sword of the Spirit which is the Word of God," or wield the Word.
+But he didn't.
 I suppose he could have said what is in Psalm 119:11, "Hide the Word."
 Put it in your heart.
 All of those things are certainly critical.

 Well Peter surrounds this command with the motivations, so we're going to go down to the foundation, desiring the Word, we're even going to get below that a little bit to the footings here and find out what creates that, what drives that.
 Peter gives us several things that produce the craving.

-Number one, remember your life source...remember your life source.
+Number one, remember your life source.
+Remember your life source.
 What does that mean?
-Go to verse 1.
+Well, go to verse 1.
 You see the first word there?
 What is it?
-Therefore, right?
-Now what's the therefore there for?
+“Therefore,” right?
+Now what's the “therefore” there for?
 To take you back, right?
 So my first point is built into the therefore.
 "Therefore putting aside all malice and all guilt and hypocrisy and envy and all slander like newborn babes crave the pure milk."